Dutch Safety Board

+The Dutch Safety Board (DSB; Onderzoeksraad voor Veiligheid, OVV, literally "Investigation Council for Safety") is the official body that investigates a wide variety of safety matters in the Netherlands.
+It is based in The Hague.

 History

-The formation of the DSB occurred after the Enschede fireworks disaster and the Volendam café fire.
-The DSB was formed in 2005 by a merger between the defence and public transportation safety boards.
+The DSB was created in 2005 after the Enschede fireworks disaster and the Volendam café fire.
+The board was formed from a merger between the defence and public transportation safety boards.
 It replaced the Dutch Transport Safety Board.

+The first DSB Chairman was Pieter van Vollenhoven, who served from 2005 until 2011.
+He was succeeded by Tjibbe Joustra, who retired in 2019; he was succeeded by former Finance Minister Jeroen Dijsselbloem.

-As of 2012 the DSB actively investigates accidents and incidents related to aviation, construction and services, crisis management and aid provision, defence, human and animal health care, industry and networks, pipelines, rail transport, shipping, as well as water.
+As of 2012, the DSB actively investigates accidents and incidents related to aviation, construction and services, crisis management and aid provision, defence, human and animal health care, industry and networks, pipelines, rail transport, shipping, as well as water.
 The DSB has the authorisation to investigate accidents and incidents in any conceivable field.

 The National Bureau of Air Accidents Investigation of Ukraine (NBAAI) had requested that the DSB participate in the international investigation of Malaysia Airlines Flight 17; the DSB received formal notice of the accident from the NBAAI on 18 July 2014.
 The NBAAI delegated the investigation to the DSB because of the large number of Dutch passengers and the fact that the flight originated in Amsterdam.

 As a result of the 2017 fipronil egg scandal, the Dutch Safety Board announced on 8 August that an official investigation had been initiated.